 As a certified, licensed, bonded and insured Oregon home inspector, I will examine the foundation, roof, attic, and the installed systems (plumbing, electrical, HVAC).
-Using state-of-the-art software, I’ll provide you with a robust and comprehensive report, complete with full color digital photos.
-Our inspection services include: home inspection, property inspection, pre-purchase home inspection, home buyer inspection, home pest inspection, termite inspection and more.
+Using state-of-the-art software, I will provide you with a robust and comprehensive report, complete with full color digital photos.
+Thompson Home Inspection’s services include: home inspection, property inspection, pre-purchase home inspection, home buyer inspection, home pest inspection, termite inspection, and more.

-Be sure you’re making the right decision for you and your family by accompanying me on a full Home Inspection where you will be educated on the condition, operation, and maintenance involved for your new home.
+Be sure you are making the right decision for you and your family by accompanying me on a full Home Inspection where you will be educated on the condition, operation, and maintenance involved for your new home.
 Choose Thompson Home Inspection for professional, flexible services.